asimihsan/notes/[course] human computer interaction - 2012 - 002.md

 -	Dialog boxes should be action oriented and guide users to likely next step.
 Provide them with necessary information.
 -	Further reading:
 	-	Don Norman, Things that Make Us Smart
-	-	Ed Hutchings, Cognition in the Wild
+	-	Edwin Hutchins, Cognition in the Wild
 	-	Herbert Simon, Sciences of the Artificial

 ### 6.1: Visual Design